Purvi-Rekh/yelp-review-usefulness-prediction/README.md

 ​
 # EDA
 ​
-# Data Cleaning
-- Filling missing values in pros and cons
-- Convert pros and cons from object data type to string

 # Feature selection
 ##### Performed following steps to select most frequent words from pros and cons: